fmrl/nyan/doc/failure-policies.markdown

 the `protocol` member is a typelist (`boost::mpl::vector`) that describes which exception types the policy understands. the types are expected to be listed in order from most specific to least specific.

-for example, the following definition of `protocol` first considers exceptions of type `nyan::fail`, then of type `std::execption`:
+for example, the following definition of `protocol` first considers exceptions of type `nyan::fail`, then of type `std::exception`:

 	typedef boost::mpl::vector< nyan::fail, std::exception > protocol;